THE DHARMA FLOWER SUTRA SEEN THROUGH

 yet for whom nobody shows disrespect,

-The fourth important point on the last two lines of the above metric hymn, “again this monk has no fear of being assaulted with blades and staves of wood.”
+The fourth important point, on the last lines of the above metric hymn, “again, this monk has no fear of being assaulted with blades and staves of wood”.

 . . . or even being exiled,